Justin-Bento/portfolio/_content/css-battle.md

 ![1st Battle On CSSBattle](/img/work/04/cssbattle-01.png)

+Top Score: 732.41 (116 chars).

 ### Battle 01: Simply Square

 High Score: 732.41 (116 chars).
-Simply Square was not challenging to create but figuring out how to cut down the number of characters was difficult even with the suggestions.
-1st place managed 54 characters for this challange.
+Simply Square was a great introduction to help me get started and undertsand CSSBattle.
+The only challange I faced with this battle was cutting understanding how to reduce the number of characters from 116 to 54.

 ![2nd Battle On CSSBattle](/img/work/04/cssbattle-02.png)

 ### Battle 02: Carrom

 High Score: 726.24 (121 chars).
-This challenge taught me how to experiment with CSS values.
-You experiment with values to get an accurate position.
+Carrom was a bit diffuclt, as I had to use the grid and flexbox to help me position the squares.
+This challange taught me how to use align items and justify-cotnent to move things insde the grid.

 ![3rd Battle On CSSBattle](/img/work/04/cssbattle-03.png)

 ### Battle 03: Push Button

 High Score: 726.24 (121 chars).
-This challenge taught me to examine the arranging order of the stack. z-index made this possible as this changes the stack order of an elements.
+Push Button was a diffuclt battle, as I had to change the position and stacking order to allign the shapes.
+This challange taught me how to use position absoloute and z-index to move things freely around the website.

 ![4th Battle On CSSBattle](/img/work/04/cssbattle-04.png)

 ### Battle 04: Ups n Downs

 High Score: 726.24 (121 chars).
-This challenge taught me how to apply the nth-child selector.
-I applied the nth-child(odd) for the 1st and 3rd container and did not touch the middle shape.
+Ups n Downs was a diffuclt, as I had to change the position and stacking order of an item and allign the shapes correcty to get a full score.
+This challange taught me how to position absolout and z-index to move things freely around the website.

 ![5th Battle On CSSBattle](/img/work/04/cssbattle-05.png)